 Do you manufacture or import candles?
 Know your responsibilities

-Manufacturers and importers of candles (including scented waxes) operating in the European Union market are required to comply with specific legal obligations aimed at protecting user health and the environment.
-These regulations not only ensure consumer safety but also promote responsible production and transparency throughout the supply chain.
-Compliance with these regulations helps build brand trust and minimizes risks associated with trading chemical products in the demanding EU market.
+Manufacturers and importers of candles — including scented waxes — operating within the European Union are subject to specific legal obligations designed to protect both human health and the environment.
+These regulations serve not only to ensure consumer safety, but also to promote responsible manufacturing and transparent practices across the supply chain.
+Compliance strengthens brand credibility and helps minimize the risks associated with trading chemical-based products in the demanding EU market.

 Safety Data Sheet